VulshokBersrker/robintuk/README.md

 Discovered a bug?
 Please open an [ISSUE](https://github.com/VulshokBersrker/robintuk_player/issues) to get it fixed.
 Made with Tauri (React and Rust).

+If you'd like to contribute to the project, please let me know in [DISCUSSIONS](https://github.com/VulshokBersrker/robintuk/discussions).

 ## To Do Features

 - [ ] Smoother music progress bar